relistan/troll-opt/README.md

 Features
 --------

-Troll.opt, like Trollop, gives you a lot of win for not much work.
+Troll-opt, like Trollop, gives you a lot of win for not much work.
 Here are some of the things you get for free:

  * Automatic assignment of defaults